Common Name: fragrant dracaena

 Easily grown as an indoor plant in St. Louis.
 Tolerates a wide range of indoor temperatures.
 Place in bright indirect light locations protected from direct sun and drafts.
 Tolerates some low light.
 Pot may be placed on a bed of wet pebbles to increase humidity.
 Use a loamy, peaty, well-drained potting soil.
 Keep soils uniformly moist during the growing season, but reduce watering from fall to late winter.

-Corn plant is a popular houseplant.
+Dracaena fragrans, commonly called corn plant, is a popular houseplant.
 Although it may grow to 20’ tall or more in its native tropical habitat in western Africa, it more often is seen in the 4-6’ tall range as a container plant in homes.
 Grows slowly.
 Rosettes of plain parallel-veined green leaves (to 2’ long and 3” wide).
 Over time, plants lose lower leaves revealing bare stems.
 Fragrant, tiny white-yellow flowers in round heads appear in terminal panicles in winter-spring.
 Flowers are followed by red berries.
 Flowers and berries rarely appear on indoor plants.
-D. f ‘Massangeana’ is a popular cultivar that features a wide central yellow stripe on each leaf.
+‘Massangeana’ is a popular cultivar that features a wide central yellow stripe on each leaf.

 Containers for bright indoor locations.